 Ren asks, “Your name?”

 For a moment she looks skeptical, but she doesn’t press him.
-“Elerica is gone.
-An army of Iguar besieged the city and drove us out.”
+“Elerica is lost.
+An army of Iguar drove us out.”

 My companions exchange an uneasy glance.

 I raise a hand, fingers curled.
 “Um, what’s a Sicari Whisper Folk?”

-Nyanti regards me with clear suspicion.
+Nyanti regards me with doubt and suspicion.
 “And you are?”

 “The Prophesied Traveler,” Lucky says.